Gigahawk/mech423_final_project/pcb/README.md

 The following notes refer to [pcb_rev1](https://github.com/Gigahawk/mech423_final_project/tree/pcb_rev1/pcb) (commit hash f791dd6).

+All hardware (with modifications) has been validated as of 2021-11-27.

 ### Logic Handle (assembled 2021-11-17)
 Logic handle was assembled and tested over multiple days:
 - 2021-11-17: Initial bring up and testing of all components